PTC-Education/Candy-Sorter/README.md

 <img src="./Resources/DataTableProperties.png" alt="DataTableProperties"/>
 4. Created four custom services in the data table that are named the same as the .js files in the ["ThingWorx Services" folder](https://github.com/PTC-Education/Candy-Sorter/tree/main/ThingWorx%20Services) in this repo.
 Make sure you also add the inputs from the screenshot below and specify the data type for the output.
 <img src="./Resources/DataTableServices.png" alt="DataTableServices"/>
-5. Create an AppKey that has permisions to interact with the Data Table thing, then run
+5. Create an AppKey that has permisions to interact with the Data Table thing, then run the following script from your python repl
+`candysorter.setThingWorxCreds()`
+6. Run the following script from the python repl to test the connection to ThingWorx `candysorter.testConnection()` and ensure you see a 200 response status code.

 ## Calibrate Machine and Train Model